beet-software/dorm/docs/docs/02-build-the-store/01-crud.md

         bio: null,
       ),
     ),
-  ],
+  ),
-);
+]);

 await userRepository.pushAll(createdUsers);
 ```

-`putAll` creates models from one dependency and a list of data values. `pushAll` writes already identified models. `peekAllKeys` returns the identities currently stored by the repository.
+`putAll` creates one model per `Creation` object.
+Each item can carry its own dependency, data, and identity request. `pushAll` writes already identified models. `peekAllKeys` returns the identities currently stored by the repository.

 The CRUD API has separate one-shot operations and stream operations.
 Choose the one-shot form when the caller needs a completed `Future`; keep and cancel the subscription when the caller needs ongoing updates.